MilesCranmer/better_names/README.md

 - \_\_T ensembles (e.g., PVT-ensemble) = \_ canonical ensemble
     - Already suggested, not popularized
 - Wrapability = Gaussian curvature
-    - As in, a sphere is easy to wrap up - you even get extra paper when folding it (+), but for a torus, the paper will rip (-)
+    - As in, a sphere is easy to wrap up - you even get extra paper when folding it (+), but for the inside of a torus, the paper will rip (-)
 - TS-rectangle engine = Carnot engine
 - Geometric Gravity = General Relativity